User best practices, recommended workflows, and rules of engagement.

 Outcomes: Funds Acquired Record Type

-General use for an Outcome when funds are acquired for items such as scholarships, sponsored research, professional development, etc. If more than one unit is a receiver of funds from this Outcome, created multiple Outcomes.
+General use for an Outcome when funds are acquired for items such as scholarships, sponsored research, professional development, etc. If more than one unit is a receiver of funds from this Outcome, create multiple Outcomes.

 Outcomes: Job Posted Record Type